 Finally, if you are a director of the company in which you are selling shares, you must resign before or at the time of the sale.
 The company must also notify the Australian Securities and Investment Commission (ASIC).
 ASIC requires a company to submit Form 484 within twenty-eight days.

-Under the Act, the company must undertake a share buyback to effect the transfer.
+The company must undertake a share buyback to effect the transfer.
 If a company intends to acquire its own shares, it must satisfy all necessary formalities.
 These vary depending on the kind of buyback, but it may involve receiving shareholder assent in a general meeting as well as the consent of the board in a meeting.
 The company must also notify ASIC.
-The company will then send relevant shareholders a shareholder buyback agreement outlining the conditions.
+The company will then send relevant shareholders a shareholder buyback agreement that outlines the conditions.

 Although it’s particular contents will depend on the nature of the buyback as well as the type of company and industry, standard clauses include:

 - indemnities and releases.

 In the agreement, the company will outline its obligations.
 These refer to the price the company will pay for the shares and how they will make payment.